What’s the best way of saving for Christmas?

 One of the main reasons for overspending is last-minute panic.
 Consider setting a date aside (that’s earlier than Christmas Eve!) so you can take your time.
 This will help you keep track of your spending, and make better purchase decisions.
 It’s also a good idea to write a gift list so you avoid the temptation of buying unnecessary extras.

-What’s the best Christmas savings account for me?
+How to find the best Christmas savings account for you

 If you want to maximise your savings and enjoy a stress-free festive period, you might want to open a dedicated Christmas savings account.
 Saving into a notice account or fixed rate bond could help ease the burden of Christmas expenses and even give a little boost to your celebrations.